uktrade/icms/data_migration/README.md

 * `--skip_task` to skip the creation of tasks (import_v1_data only)

-The migration scripts can also be restarted from a specific point using the `--start` parameter in the format `--start=<data_type>.<index>` e.g. `./manage.py export_from_v1 --start=ia.2`  will start the export from point 2 of the import_application data type
+The migration scripts can also be restarted from a specific point using the `--start` parameter in the format `--start=<data_type>.<index>` e.g. `python manage.py export_from_v1 --start=ia.2`  will start the export from point 2 of the import_application data type

 The following data_types are valid in the `--start` parameter
 *  `r`, `ref` or `reference` for the reference data type